powmedia/backbone-forms/README.md

   Defines the text that appears in a form field's `<label>`.
 If not defined, defaults to a formatted version of the camelCased field key.
 E.g. `firstName` becomes `First Name`.
 This behaviour can be changed by assigning your own function to `Backbone.Form.helpers.keyToTitle`.

+  Title is escaped by default, to allow using special characters such as < and >, as well as to prevent possible XSS vulnerabilities in user generated content.

+- **`titleHTML`**

+  This by default will not be escaped, allowing you to use HTML tags.
+Will over-ride title if defined.

 - **`validators`**

   A list of validators.
 See [Validation](#validation) for more information